• About

 CLEAVERS

 Cleavers are considered especially useful as a “spring tonic” herb, helpful for supporting the body’s natural detoxification processes.
 Best used fresh, cleavers are typically juiced or tinctured.
-Here’s how to identify and use cleavers plant.
+Here’s how to identify and use cleavers herb.

 CHICKWEED